MoritzLue24/visim/README.md

 A rust library based on opengl and sdl2 used to simulate and visualize algorithms and data structures.
 I made this for personal purpose so dont expect long time maintenance.A rust library to simulate and visualize algorithms and data structures.
 I made this for personal purpose so dont expect long time maintenance.

 # Features / Todos
+- [ ] Write a macro for errors to simplify the err.rs file.
 - [ ] Render Engine
 	- [X] `Polygon` shape
 	- [X] Custom `Color` type